 It’s no secret, some Eagle-required merit badges are harder to earn than others.
 If you’re interested in difficulty rankings and recommendations of when to complete each Eagle-required merit badge, you’re in the right place!

-Some Eagle-required badges are typically completed during troop activities or classes, which is something I took into account when rating their difficulty.
+A number of Eagle-required badges are completed during troop activities or classes, which is a fact I took into account when rating their difficulty.
 The higher the ranking, the more work outside of Scouting you’ll likely need to do to complete the badge.
-However, just because a badge is difficult, doesn’t mean it won’t also be fun.
+However, just because a badge is difficult, doesn’t mean it won’t also be fun!

-Further down in this article, you can also read my descriptions of each badge, the reasoning behind my difficulty rating, as well as find a link to many of the Eagle-required merit badge’s full guides to completing the worksheet knowledge requirements. 🙂
+Further down in this article, you can also read my descriptions of each badge, the reasoning behind my difficulty rating, as well as find a link to my full guides on completing each Eagle-required merit badge worksheet’s knowledge requirements. 🙂

 - Citizenship in the Community: 8